Understanding and Predicting Delay in Reciprocal Relations: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In directed social networks, reciprocity represents bidirectional relations among two users, showing the willings of one user to return a favor impacted by the other.
 Reciprocal relations create closer social ties, and its time delay is essential in understanding the formation of user interactions, network growth and dynamics.
 This paper presents the first study of delay in reciprocal relations with a large-scale dynamic network from Tumblr.
 We study some potential factors that may influence the length of the delay and find that the delay shows some interesting temporal and structural patterns.
 Meanwhile, we investigate how to leverage these observations into a principled model to automatically predict delay in reciprocal relations.
 Methodologically, we propose a DPRR model to capture some common and personalized patterns of reciprocal relations.
-Empirical experiments on a large-scale datasets validate the effectiveness of the proposed model.
+Empirical experiments on a large-scale dataset validate the effectiveness of the proposed model.

 Future research can be focused on two directions.
 First, the understanding and predicting of delay in reciprocal relations may benefit various of applications such as friend recommendation, viral marketing, etc. Thus we plan to investigate how to deploy our findings and the prediction model on these applications.
-Second, this work makes use of the temporal and structural information for the delay prediction task.
-In social media, user generated and user interaction contents are prevalent, we would like to study how to incorporate other rich sources of information in the prediction model to improve its performance.
+Second, this work makes use of the temporal and structural information for the delay prediction task on dynamic networks.
+In social media, user generated and user interaction contents are prevalent and continuously evolve over time~\cite{li2016toward,li2017attributed}, we would like to study how to incorporate other rich sources of information in the prediction model to improve its performance.